-All packages consist of a single build file, which provides all of the required metadata for the package manager, plus the build steps involved to produce a package.
+All packages are generated from a single build file, which provides all of the required metadata for the package manager, plus the packaging steps involved to produce a package.
 This follows the YAML specification.

 package.yml files must be valid YAML.

 The file is organised into a key→value hierarchy.
 The

 ypkg tool parses a

 package.yml file to build the corresponding package in a declarative manner, so most of the keys are simple strings, lists or nested key→value pairs.
 A special case consists in the packaging steps, which are scripts.